ioerror/highctidh/docs/README.python.md

     pytest-3 -v

-Build and install the Python module:
+Build and install the Python module in the root of the project:

     python3 -m build
     pip install dist/highctidh-*-py3-none-any.whl